 There are two available models of the USB-C-Switch: passive and redriver.
 The two models have different hardware installed by Acroname during manufacturing; the model cannot be changed after delivery.
-Acroname places a label on either the side of each USB-C-Switch indicating both the model and hardware revision (see example in Figure 1) or on the bottom of the USB-C-Switch (see example in Figure 2).
+Acroname places a label on the side of each USB-C-Switch indicating both the model and hardware revision (see example in Figure 1).
 High-level summary and intended applications of the two models are below with detailed differences in the specification tables.